ShuchenGuan/ShuchenGuan/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a post-doctoral researcher in Prof. Karl Gegenfurtner's lab at Justus-Liebig-Universität Gießen.
-My research focuses on visual perception and its underlying neural mechanisms by combining psychophysics, two-photon calcium imaging, and modeling.
+My research focuses on visual perception and its underlying neural mechanisms by combining psychophysics, eye-tracking, two-photon calcium imaging, and modeling.

 Lights exist everywhere, but how humans perceive the brightness of real-life illuminations is less studied.
 To address this, I am using LED lamps to measure human brightness perception and their corresponding pupillary responses.